48th Training Course on Disaster Management

 The contents of the course focus on the Asian context with some references to other regions.
 However, also participants from outside the Asian region are welcome.
 All representatives from the different regions, organizations, and backgrounds are encouraged to interact, discuss, and make connections to ensure the greatest bene211t is gained from attending the course.

 The class size is limited to 25 people.
-ADPC accepts nominations on a 211rst come 211rst-served basis provided the applicant meets the course requirements.
+ADPC accepts nominations on a first-come first-served basis provided the applicant meets the course requirements.

-The standard course fee of USD2,375 covers course tuition, registration fee, training materials, study visit, and training kit.
+The standard course fee of USD2,375 covers course tuition, registration fee, training materials, study visit, and electronic tablets shall be given to the participants for data storage and will be a part of the training kit.

 Participants will be responsible for their own travel expenses and arrangements, accommodation, airport transfers, visa application, all meals, health and accident insurance, and other personal expenses.